What's in Microsoft.VisualBasic for C# Developers: Part 3 - Financial

 }

-// converted to interested per month
+// Converted to interest per month

 interestRate = interestRate / 12;

-// figure out how many months that is
+// Figure out how many months that is

 double months = yearsYouWillSave * 12;

-// note savings and deposit are converted to negative as we are saving
+// Note: savings and deposit are converted to negative as we are saving

 double savings = Financial.FV(interestRate, months, -monthlySavings, -deposit, dueDate);